Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Introduction

-In the past few years, due to the great success in computer vision and natural language processing, data-driven deep learning methods have also been applied to MR, showing great potential in improving MR accuracy and robustness.
-Different from traditional MR methods, deep learning-based methods use the deep neural networks (DNNs) to learn from training data by gradient descent, aiming at feature extraction and classification.
-It can automatically optimize the extracted features for minimizing classification errors.
-O'Shea \textit{et al.} generated an open modulation recognition dataset, called RadioML2016.10a, using GNU Radio in [8], and first proposed a DNN architecture for MR in \cite{cite:IQCNN}.
-Later, various DNN architectures were introduced to improve the MR accuracy, such as convolutional neural networks (CNNs) \cite{cite:li2018robust}, recurrent neural networks (RNNs) \cite{cite:rajendran2018deep}, graph convolutional networks (GCNs) \cite{cite:liu2020modulation}, and long-short term memory (LSTM) \cite{cite:zhang2018automatic}.
-These frameworks were directly borrowed from the image or speech recognition areas, but rarely consider the inherent properties of radio signals and communication systems.
-Recently, a few deep learning-based approaches were proposed to leverage the power of conventional signal analysis algorithms and the classification power of DNNs for MR. For instance, CNNs using frequency-time images generated by Wigner-Ville distribution \cite{cite:zhang2017modulation} and signal in-phase and quadrature (IQ) eye diagram \cite{cite:li2019modulation} as input, were proposed to achieve higher MR accuracy.
-In \cite{cite:zhang2018automatic}, HOS of radio signal was computed as an additional signal representation to the CNN classifier.
-Zeng \textit{et al.} \cite{cite:SCNN} exploited time-frequency analysis of modulated radio signals and proposed an MR approach using the Short-Time Discrete Fourier Transform (STFT) and CNN.
+In the past few years, due to the great success in computer vision and natural language processing, data-driven deep learning methods have also been applied to AMR, showing great potential in improving recognition accuracy and robustness.
+O'Shea \textit{et al.} generated an open modulation recognition dataset, called RadioML2016.10a, using GNU Radio in \cite{cite:radioML}, and first proposed a deep neural network (DNN) architecture for AMR in \cite{cite:IQCNN}.
+Later, various DNN architectures were introduced to improve the recognition accuracy, such as convolutional neural networks \cite{cite:li2018robust}, recurrent neural networks \cite{cite:rajendran2018deep}, and graph convolutional network \cite{cite:liu2020gcn}.
+Recently, a few deep learning-based approaches considered the inherent properties of radio signals and communication systems in modulation recognition.
+Yashashwi \textit{et al.} \cite{cite:yashashwi2019cm} proposed a learnable distortion correction module to shift the frequency and phase of signal according to its weights and jointly train with a CNN.
+In \cite{cite:zhang2018automatic}, high-order statistics of radio signal was computed as an additional signal representation to the CNN classifier.
+Zeng \textit{et al.} \cite{cite:SCNN} exploited the time-frequency analysis of modulated radio signals and proposed a CNN with the short-time discrete Fourier transform (STFT).
+Wang \textit{et al.} \cite{cite:wang2021cue} proposed a multi-cue fusion network by modelling spatial-temporal correlations from modulated signal cues.
+Our work further leverages time-frequency characteristics of time series during the design of attention mechanism for modulation recognition.